 - Water—warm water, peppermint soap (or coconut, depending on my mood), Akamai skin fuel, a hint of amber oil, and Grove lip balm are my personal care essentials.
 Throw in some mascara and a touch of lipstick and watch out world!

 - Earth—by now I’m hungry.
-Oats with blueberries, an egg, and decaf coffee with almond creamer is my standard breakfast.
+A smoothie and decaf coffee with almond creamer is my standard breakfast.
 Focusing on organic and plant based helps start my day right.

 Morning Office: Psalm 119:1-24, Genesis 4:1-16, John 1:35-42